History of the Falkland Islands: Isabella

 On 8 February 1813 Isabella, a British ship of 193 tons en route from Sydney to London, ran aground off the coast of Speedwell Island, then known as Eagle Island.
 Among the ship's 54 passengers and crew, all of whom survived the wreck, was the United Irish general and exile Joseph Holt, who subsequently detailed the ordeal in his memoirs.
 Also aboard had been the heavily pregnant Joanna Durie, who on 21 February 1813 gave birth to Elizabeth Providence Durie.

-The next day, 22 February 1813, six men who had volunteered to seek help from any nearby Spanish outposts that they could find set out in one of the Isabella's longboats.
+The next day, 22 February 1813, six men set out in one of the Isabella's longboats to seek help from any nearby Spanish outposts.
 Braving the South Atlantic in a boat little more than 17 ft long, they made landfall on the mainland at the River Plate just over a month later.
 The British gun brig HMS Nancy under the command of Lieutenant William D'Aranda was sent to rescue the survivors.

 On 5 April Captain Charles Barnard of the American sealer Nanina was sailing off the shore of Speedwell Island, with a discovery boat deployed looking for seals.
 Having seen smoke and heard gunshots the previous day, he was alert to the possibility of survivors of a ship wreck.
 This suspicion was heightened when the crew of the boat came aboard and informed Barnard that they had come across a new moccasin as well as the partially butchered remains of a seal.
 At dinner that evening, the crew observed a man approaching the ship who was shortly joined by eight to ten others.
 Both Barnard and the survivors from Isabella had harboured concerns the other party was Spanish and were relieved to discover their respective nationalities.

 Barnard dined with the Isabella survivors that evening and finding that the British party were unaware of the War of 1812 informed the survivors that technically they were at war with each other.
 Nevertheless, Barnard promised to rescue the British party and set about preparations for the voyage to the River Plate.
 Realising that they had insufficient stores for the voyage he set about hunting wild pigs and otherwise acquiring additional food.
 While Barnard was gathering supplies, however, the British took the opportunity to seize Nanina and departed leaving Barnard, along with one member of his own crew and three from Isabella, marooned.
 Shortly thereafter, Nancy arrived from the River Plate and encountered Nanina, whereupon Lieutenant D'Aranda rescued the erstwhile survivors of Isabella and took Nanina itself as a prize of war.